Vera-D/quality_n_ra_sandbox/README.md

 ## US

+A new device manufacturer introduce the FDA to their device before submitting a premarket application.
+A new device that provides more effective treatment or diagomsis of life-threatening or irreversibly debilitating diseases or conditions should be introduced through a [breakthrough device program](https://www.fda.gov/medical-devices/how-study-and-market-your-device/breakthrough-devices-program) or use [SteP](https://www.fda.gov/medical-devices/how-study-and-market-your-device/safer-technologies-program-step-medical-devices).
+If granted, the FDA will prioritize review of subsequent submissions.

-For an application register an account using user fees and download form 3514.
+For an application register an account using user fees and download [form 3514](https://www.fda.gov/about-fda/reports-manuals-forms/forms).

+Medical device manufacturers should prepare suffient evidence of safety and effectiveness

 ### Q-Submission